Mapping the Distorted Dark Matter Distribution of the LMC-SMC System Prior to Milky Way Infall with Basis Function Expansions: Conclusions

-\item \textbf{The LMC's halo shape at present day is impacted by both the MW and SMC.} Simulations of the LMC-MW interaction \citep{garavito-camargo_hunting_2019} demonstrate that the MW induces a significant global quadrupole and dipole in the LMC halo.
+\item \textbf{The LMC's halo shape at present-day must be impacted by both the MW and SMC.} Simulations of the LMC-MW interaction \citep{garavito-camargo_hunting_2019} demonstrate that the MW induces a significant global quadrupole and dipole in the LMC halo.
 We find that the SMC-induced dipole can reach peak power comparable to the dipole induced by the MW (Figure \ref{fig:template_power_lmc}).
-As such, the LMC halo shape at present day will be influenced by both the MW and SMC.
+Given that the SMC has likely collided with the LMC since the system's infall to the MW \citep[e.g.,][]{rathore_response_2025}, the perturbations demonstrated here will likely be stronger at present-day.
+As such, the LMC halo shape at present-day must be influenced by both the MW and SMC, and detailed MW-LMC-SMC models will be required to predict the present-day shape of the LMC halo.

-\item \textbf{The SMC's DM distribution at MW Infall is strongly distorted by LMC tides, where SMC debris extends to $\sim100$ kpc from the LMC's center.
-90\% of the SMC's bound mass at infall resides within $\approx10$ kpc.} The SMC loses two thirds of its initial DM mass by the time of MW infall -- at this time its bound DM halo mass is $4.3\times10^{9}\,\rm{M}_\odot$ within 50 kpc, where its DM density profile drops sharply (see Figures \ref{fig:composite}, \ref{fig:smc_mass}, \& \ref{fig:smc_profiles}).
-The SMC's spherically-averaged DM density profile differs significantly from the original Hernquist sphere, with only the inner $\sim4$ kpc remaining relatively undisturbed.
+\item \textbf{The SMC's DM distribution at MW infall is strongly distorted by LMC tides, where SMC debris extends to $\sim100$ kpc from the LMC's center.
+90\% of the SMC's bound mass at infall resides within $\approx10$ kpc.} The SMC loses two thirds of its initial DM mass by the time of MW infall -- at this time, its bound DM halo mass is $4.3\times10^{9}\,\rm{M}_\odot$ within 50 kpc, where its DM density profile drops sharply (see Figures \ref{fig:composite}, \ref{fig:smc_mass}, and \ref{fig:smc_profiles}).
+The SMC's spherically averaged DM density profile differs significantly from the original Hernquist sphere, with only the inner $\sim4$ kpc remaining relatively undisturbed.
 This radius is consistent with the SMC's tidal radius as determined from the location of the $L_1$ Lagrange point / acceleration minimum between the Clouds (Figure \ref{fig:fields}).
 However, the SMC is not in equilibrium at large radii even before encountering MW tides or its recent collision with the LMC.
-The SMC's mass-loss history makes it a promising candidate for tidal-stripping-based studies of DM particle physics.
+The SMC's mass loss history makes it a promising candidate for tidal-stripping-based studies of DM particle physics.
 The SMC will have a minimal effect on the development of the LMC's wake in the MW due to its low DM mass ($\approx2\%$ of the LMC's) at MW infall.